jiseop-byeon/jiseop-byeon.github.io/index.md

   </figure>
 </div>

-  **Summary:** A real-time AR system that integrates 2D LiDAR sensing with wearable interfaces to enhance spatial awareness and prevent collisions between pedestrians and vehicles.
+  **Summary:** ARCAS is a real-time augmented reality (AR) system that integrates 2D LiDAR sensing with wearable headsets to enhance spatial awareness and prevent collisions between pedestrians and vehicles.
+The system operates through TCP/IP communication between a LiDAR processing server and AR headsets, detecting nearby objects and visualizing potential collision risks directly in the user’s field of view.
+It evolves from a single-user setup linking LiDAR perception with AR visualization to a coordinated framework that synchronizes multiple headsets and extends situational awareness to vehicle occupants.
+As a human-in-the-loop system, ARCAS allows users to perceive, anticipate, and respond to dynamic traffic hazards, bridging human perception and automated sensing for safer mixed traffic environments.

   **Keywords:** Traffic Safety, Real-Time Sensing, Augmented Reality, Human–Vehicle Interaction